pruje/libbash.sh/docs/libbash.md

 #### Options
 ```
 -a, --append      Append to the file if exists
 -x, --overwrite   Overwrite file if exists
+-w, --win-format  Write logs with Windows end of lines
 ```

 #### Exit codes